Ordered asymptotic classes of finite structures: Introduction

-Just like simple theories are those theories on which forking-independence has nice properties and can be characterized as those theories where the forking-independence is symmetric (meaning that $\ov{a}\ind_A \ov{b}$ if and only if $\ov{b}\ind_A\ov{a}$), there is a class of theories called \emph{rosy} on which the \th-forking has desirable properties, and can be also characterized as those theories where the \th-independence is a symmetric independence relation.
+Just as simple theories are theories in which forking-independence has nice properties and can be characterized as those theories where forking-independence is symmetric (meaning that $\ov{a}\ind_A \ov{b}$ if and only if $\ov{b}\ind_A\ov{a}$), there is a class of theories called \emph{rosy} in which \th-forking has desirable properties.
+Rosy theories can can also be characterized as those theories where \th-independence is a symmetric independence relation.
+The main properties of \th-forking and rosy theories were investigated in \cite{On1}, where Onshuus also showed that all simple theories and all o-minimal theories are rosy.